🎉 Fan Zones

 Pike Place Pier · Alaskan Way · Downtown Seattle

-Seattle's brand-new Waterfront Park — opened 2024 — hosts a Unity Loop activation with outdoor screens, fan events, and a beer garden along the seawall.
-Stunning views of Elliott Bay and the Olympics.
+Seattle's brand-new Waterfront Park — opened 2024 — hosts a Unity Loop activation with outdoor screens, fan events, and a floating stage extending into Elliott Bay for live match broadcasts.
+One of the most unique fan viewing setups of any 2026 host city.
+Stunning views of the Olympics and Puget Sound as a backdrop.
 Walking distance from Pike Place Market and downtown hotels.

 FREE